Velocidex/velociraptor-docs/dev/image-guidelines.md

 This document provides guidance for creating image content for the Velociraptor documentation.
 It specifies some informal standards and gives some tool-specific advice with the goal of ensuring as much consistency as possible in our image content.

+The guidance in this document is intended to:
+- allow newcomers to get quickly "up to speed" in creating image content that is consistent with existing content on the website.
+- centralize image content-related decisions.

 ---

 * [Image categories](#image-categories)